utopia-foss/utopia/README.md

 ```

 The model output will be written into `~/utopia_output/dummy/<timestamp>`.
-For more information on how to use the command line interface, see the [information for users](#how-to-run-a-model) below and the [documentation](#utopia-documentation).
+For more information on how to use the command line interface, see the [information for users](#how-to-run-a-model) below and the [documentation][Utopia-docs].

 #### 5 — Make sure everything works
 _This step is optional, but recommended._

-To make sure that Utopia works as expected on your machine, [build and carry out all tests](#testing).
+To make sure that Utopia works as expected on your machine, [build and carry out](https://docs.utopia-project.org/html/usage/implement/running-tests.html) all tests.

 ### Optional Installation Steps